census-instrumentation/opencensus-python/README.rst

 the communication between SQLAlchemy and the database will also be traced.
 To avoid the verbose spans, you can just trace SQLAlchemy.

-Run this comman to install the SQLAlchemy package,
+Run this command to install the SQLAlchemy package,

 .. code:: bash